Powers

 Powers describe a character's extraordinary genetic traits, supernatural forces, magic, biological mutations, augmentations, or special moves.

 Powers are an inherent part of most tabletop roleplaying settings and adventures.
-Groups should discuss what kinds of powers are available within the campaign setting and type of story prior to character creation.
+Groups should discuss what kinds of powers are available within the campaign setting and type of story before character creation.

 Power Systems

-The following list are common types of power systems.
-Within each of these power systems, there are dozens of variations for how to implement them to meet the specific needs of a particular setting, campaign or group preferences.
+The following list is of common types of power systems.
+Within each power system, there are dozens of variations of how to implement them to meet the specific needs of a particular setting, campaign, or group preferences.

-MAGIC: Magic represents a character’s ability to manipulate supernatural forces through incantations.
-Casting magic spells often requires specific knowledge, tools, and magical energy to produce magical effects.
+MAGIC: Magic represents a character's ability to manipulate supernatural forces through incantations.
+Casting magic spells requires specific knowledge, tools, and energy to produce magical effects.

 MOVES: Moves represent specialized techniques or maneuvers that demonstrate a character's mastery of a particular skill, often through intense training, natural talent, or supernatural abilities.